Pat-Lafon/Cobb_Artifact/README.md

 ### Locally Installing Dependencies

-The set of dependencies Cobb expects are an installation of `ocaml`, it's package manager `dune`, an installation of `z3`(which must be available on your path as it is called via a shell process), and an installation of `ghc` with its package manager `cabal`.
+The set of dependencies Cobb expects are an installation of `ocaml`, its package manager `dune`, an installation of `z3`(which must be available on your path as it is called via a shell process), and an installation of `ghc` with its package manager `cabal`.